dbtdsilva/tetris-kinect/README.md

-deti-tetris
+DETI-Tetris
 ===========

-Tetris developed to be used on a Kinect
+Tetris developed to be used on a Kinect.

+It was developed in Visual Studio 2010.
+Other requirements:
+- Kinect SDK
+- Kinect Device